-- Prepayment for school lunch is available free via www.mypaymentsplus.com or by calling 1.866.524.3539.
+- Prepayment for school lunch is available free via https://family.titank12.com.
 This secure system can be used to set up low balance notifications and automatic payments and also allows parents to monitor purchases.
 The service is free and can be used to monitor purchases even if you do not wish to use the prepayment option. - You can opt to pay with cash or check.
 If you send in a check, please make it payable to Centerville City Schools.
 Please write your student's name and/or PIN on the memo line and note that it is for school lunch to ensure the check gets to the appropriate person.
 Prepaying with cash or check is possible as well.
 Money will be put on your student's account and lunch purchases will be debited from that amount.